Mikrocosmo/Flight-Fare-Prediction-Deployment/README.md

 ## Directory Structure
-Your directory structure should look like this
+Directory structure should look like this:
 ```
 -static
   -styles.css